Skip to main content

 Also if we think about the gynecologic cancers that are in the lower abdomen or pelvis any abnormal bleeding, right?
 Women have menstrual cycles but if your bleeding pattern is different or if you're postmenopausal and then all of a sudden you develop bleeding that's a warning sign to come in and get checked out.
 That could mean that there's uterine cancer.
 So it would be an exam and maybe an ultrasound to look to see if something is going on.

 One of the other common abdominal cancers that we talk a lot about is ovarian cancer.
-And it unfortunately has a bad reputation in the sense that it usually is diagnosed at very late stages.
+It unfortunately has a bad reputation in the sense that it usually is diagnosed at very late stages.
 The reason is number one we don't have good screening for ovary cancer like we do for breast cancer looking at a mammogram or a colonoscopy just what we talked about with colon cancers.
 We don't have great screening for ovarian cancer so we really rely on women to tell us if they're having symptoms.
 A lot of the ones that we talked about before which are nonspecific early satiety again getting full earlier not being able to eat as much, bloating, cramping, abdominal pain, abnormal bleeding all of these things.
 I've seen many patients that have come in and said "I've been having these symptoms for months and just thought they were normal."

-So again it goes back to you knowing your body and a symptom like that that persists for longer definitely warrants a further evaluation.
+So again it goes back to you knowing your body and a symptom like that that persists for longer definitely warrants further evaluation.
 So that would be the message I think to patients is it's always scary when you think about "Could I possibly have cancer?"
-But again the earlier we find it potentially the more treatable it is and the higher chance that there is of cure.
-So I just encourage patients try to not be afraid and just come in and talk to your doctor about what could be going on.
-That's what we're here to do is to help sort of find out if there's anything serious going on that we need to intervene on.
+But again the earlier we find it potentially the more treatable it is and the higher chance that there is of a cure.